soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 num_of_batches = floor(10066 / 32) = floor(314.56) = 314
 ```

-Note that the last batch doesn't have a full batch size so I am going to drop the last batch to maintain homogeneity.
+Note that the last batch doesn't have a full batch size, so I am going to drop the last batch to maintain homogeneity.
 In 1 training epoch, the parameters of the GPT model will be updated 314 times (exactly one update per batch) which means, in 1 training epoch, the model undergoes 314 training steps.
 If the model is trained with 10 epochs, then the parameters will be updated overall 3,140 times!

 To create a batch of examples, I will use `PyTorch`'s `DataLoader` class which takes the `dataset` object and returns a batch on demand.